LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/prerequisite-steps.md

 This section walks through the steps that are necessary to complete before configuring Agent Assist.
 These steps include the creation of the following:

-* Airline NLU v2 starter pack in Intent Builder
+* Airline domain
 * Airline-specific knowledge base to serve FAQ articles tied to intents in the NLU domain
 * User profiles and associated skills to be tied to both human and bot agents
 * Several bots in Conversation Builder with dialogs triggered by intents from the starter pack domain
 * Web messaging engagement directed to the signed-in “human” skill

-### Step 1: Create the Airline NLU v2 domain
+### Step 1: Create the Airline domain

-LivePerson offers a variety of domain-specific starter packs ([pre-built domains](http://localhost:4000/intent-builder-overview.html#prebuilt-domains)) to help you get up and running with Intent Builder quickly.
+LivePerson offers a variety of domain-specific starter packs ([pre-built domains](intent-builder-overview.html#prebuilt-domains)) to help you get up and running with Intent Builder quickly.
 After signing into the LivePerson Conversational Cloud, navigate to the Conversational AI portal and complete the following steps to build out the NLU domain that will be used in the Agent Assist solution.

 {: .important}
 **Customize your POC:** For demonstration purposes, this guide assumes a build-out suited for an Airline client.
 Add in a vertical-specific, pre-built domain to customize for your use case, or optionally add additional domains to supplement the primary one you are using.
 Agent Assist can pull from multiple domain intents to make recommendations for your users.